 Proud parents could also provide testimonials:

-“I recently purchased one of your Davey Crickett rifles (My First Rifle) from my 7 yr. old daughter and I would like to say that i have nothing but positive things to say about it.”
+“I recently purchased one of your Davey Crickett rifles (My First Rifle) for my 7 yr. old daughter, and I would like to say that I have nothing but positive things to say about it.”

-“Instead we bought a pink Crickett from my six year old daughter and wanted to say thanks for making quality affordable firearms for new shooters.”
+“Instead we bought a pink Crickett for my six year old daughter and wanted to say thanks for making quality affordable firearms for new shooters.”